This is our review of Starling Bank and their 0% FX fees debit card.

 There is one other additional feature of using Starling Bank as opposed to taking cash withdrawals abroad from a credit card.
 ATM withdrawals via a credit card can show on your credit file and some potential lenders may take a negative view of this (they may think you are desperate for cash).
 As Starling is taking money from your own credit balance, it will not show on your credit file.
 Revolut will also not leave a trace on your credit file but they limit ATM withdrawals to £200 per month.

 This is only a brief overview of what Starling Bank has to offer.
-I have no experience of it myself but a lot of HfP readers have been very positive about it.
+I have no experience of it myself but a lot of HFP readers were very positive about it in their comments to the Revolut article.

 It is important to note that this is a ‘proper’ current account.
 You can, of course, download the Starling Bank app, open an account to get the debit card and use it purely for travel purposes, but you will end up with a 2nd current account in your name.